 In contrast, self-employed trainers are responsible for all of their own expenses and are paid directly by their clients; if they don’t work they don’t get paid.
 Self-employed personal trainers generally have to pay a “ground rent” to work in a gym and will need to market themselves to attract clients.

 However, self-employed trainers enjoy much more freedom and flexibility and there is no real ceiling to how much money can be earned.
-If you are prepared to work hard and smart, self-employed personal training can be very lucrative.
+If you are prepared to work hard and smart, self-employed personal training can be very lucrative, you just have to look at the UK’s best personal trainers.

 For both employed and self-employed personal training, one barrier that all new trainers face is a lack of experience.
 This can be overcome by training friends and family and other members of your course.
 While it would be unethical to take payment for personal training without proper qualifications or insurance, you should ask for references and recommendations in return for your services.